Skip to main content

 https://bmcgastroenterol.biomedcentral.com/…/s12876-020…

 For those who enjoy statistics follow this link for those following a gluten free diet in Europe.
-May be no surprise that France is bottom of this list!
+May be no surprise that France is at the bottom of this list!

 https://www.statista.com/…/share-of-consumers-eating…